Why Do I See My Spouse As The Enemy?

 I get it.
 I’ve done it too.
 And sometimes it feels really good.

 But here’s the thing.
 When we gripe about our spouse, we are treating him with disrespect.
 That disrespect erodes our relationship.
-When we see him after we’ve vented to our friend, we are still riled up and even more frustrated.
+When we see him after we’ve vented to our friend or family members, we are still riled up and even more frustrated.
 Then when he does one thing remotely frustrating, we tell ourselves, “See, I was right.
 He’s impossible!”
 Then we pick fights, skip the kiss, and turn our back to him in bed.
-We are convinced that he’s our enemy, in large part because we’ve spent the day telling ourselves that very thing.
+We are convinced that he’s our bad guy, in large part because we’ve spent the day telling ourselves that very thing.

 Psalm 37:8 tells us to turn from our anger.
 That means we give the anger to God instead of sharing it with our friend.